-Consultation and Approval

-This statement is made by ThoughtWorks Australia Pty Ltd (ABN 99 088 279 761) as a reporting entity in accordance with the requirements of the Modern Slavery Act 2018 (Cth) covering the period from 1 January 2020 to 31 December 2020.

-This Statement has been circulated to the Board of Directors of ThoughtWorks Australia for review and comment.
-The Board of Directors has approved this statement which is signed on their behalf by the Director designated below, on 8 June 2021, and the information in this statement is accurate as at that date.
+Consultation and Approval This statement is made by Thoughtworks Australia Pty Ltd (ABN 99 088 279 761) as a reporting entity in accordance with the requirements of the Modern Slavery Act 2018 (Cth) covering the period from 1 January 2021 to 31 December 2021.
+This Statement has been circulated to the Board of Directors of Thoughtworks Australia for review and comment.
+The Board of Directors has approved this statement which is signed on their behalf by the Director designated below, as of 24 June 2022, and the information in this statement is accurate as at that date.
+DocuSigned by: